Critical Ecosystem Partnership Fund (CEPF)

 - Think Beyond the Grant: Demonstrate long-term sustainability.
 Show how project impacts will continue after funding ends.

-- Explain Your Qualifications: Clearly articulate why your organization is best suited.
+- Explain Your Qualifications: Clearly articulate why your organisation is best suited.
 Provide evidence of expertise or community connection.

 - Talk with CEPF: "We're here to help."
 Reach out for guidance and advice using available contact methods.